How Long Does It Take a Refrigerator to Get Cold?

 You should always connect a refrigerator to the proper electrical outlet.
 If your appliance is not receiving the appropriate voltage it needs to operate correctly, it will not cool down as it should.

 The space where your fridge operates can directly impact its function and increase the time it takes to cool down.
+In some cases, because they don't have the ability to raise temperatures, you can even find your refrigerator freezing food.

 For example, if you live in a region with extremely high temperatures, your refrigerator will have to work harder to keep the inside cold because the air around it is warmer.
 On the other hand, an appliance in a garage or basement won't need as much time to get cold compared to a warm kitchen.